metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-your-first-hybrid-collection.md

 - ...
 - https://arweave.net/manifestID/9999.json

-If you're unfamiliar with how to create a core digital asset collection with deterministic URIs, you can follow [this guide](create-deterministic-metadata-with-turbo) for a detailed walkthrough.
+If you're unfamiliar with creating deterministic URIs, you can follow [this guide](create-deterministic-metadata-with-turbo) for a detailed walkthrough.
+Additionally, you can find instructions on creating a [collection](/core/guides/javascript/how-to-create-a-core-collection-with-javascript) and the [assets](/core/guides/javascript/how-to-create-a-core-nft-asset-with-javascript) required for the Hybrid program to function.

 **Note**: Currently, the MPL-Hybrid program randomly picks a number between the min and max URI index provided and does not check to see if the URI is already used.
 As such, swapping suffers from the [Birthday Paradox](https://betterexplained.com/articles/understanding-the-birthday-paradox/).
 In order for projects to benefit from sufficient swap randomization, we recommend preparing and uploading a minimum of 250k asset metadata that can be randomly picked from.
 The more available potential assets the better!